TOLAC Versus VBAC: What is the Difference?

 Risks of having multiple cesarean deliveries:

-• Placenta accreta and previa
+• Placenta accreta spectrum disorder and placenta previa

 • Operative injury: cystotomy, bowel injury, ureteral injury